 The costs of providing program services have been summarized on a functional basis in the statements of activities.
 Some costs have been charged using specific identification.
 The costs that include a reasonable allocation method include depreciation and occupancy, which are allocated on a square footage basis, as well as salaries, benefits, and taxes, which are allocated on the basis of time and effort.

 Advertising Costs

 Advertising costs are expensed as incurred.
-Total advertising costs for the years ended December 31, 2021 and 2020 were \$1,568 and \$7,920, respectively.
+Total advertising costs for 2022 and 2021 were \$1,069 and \$1,568, respectively.